CollabOD: Collaborative Multi-Backbone with Cross-scale Vision for UAV Small Object Detection: EXPERIMENTS AND RESULTS

 \subsubsection{Metrics}

-We adopt the standard COCO evaluation protocol\cite{lin2014microsoft}, reporting AP$_\text{S}$, AP$_\text{M}$, AP$_{50}$, AP$_{75}$, and AP$_{50:95}$ (averaged over IoU from 0.5 to 0.95 with a step of 0.05) to evaluate detection consistency across varying localization strictness.
+We adopt the standard COCO evaluation protocol~\cite{lin2014microsoft}, reporting AP$_\text{S}$, AP$_\text{M}$, AP$_{50}$, AP$_{75}$, and AP$_{50:95}$ (averaged over IoU from 0.5 to 0.95 with a step of 0.05) to evaluate detection consistency across varying localization strictness.
+Since AP$_{50}$ uses a less strict IoU threshold than AP$_{75}$, we verify that every reported result satisfies AP$_{50}\geq$AP$_{75}$ before analysis.